tloncorp/tlon-apps/docs/channels.md

 #### /[kind]/[ship]/[name]
 (This is effectively /[nest])

 Similar to `/`, but only include updates for a particular channels.
-Each fact is a `r-channels` (response channels)
+Each fact is an `r-channels` (response channels)

 [nest](#nest) \| [r-channels](#r-channels)
 #### /said/[kind]/[ship]/[name]/post/[time]/[(unit reply)]